-Framework Environmental & Social Obligations for the Eselenkei LSP Compliance Status 1.
-Kajiado County Land Sub-Division Guidelines 2018 (CGK 2018) Permissible landuses for Eselenkei area: Pastoralism and Conservation and urban landuse (economic node) as shown in Figure 4.3 The Eselenkei LSP is aligned with the guidelines.
-However, the guidelines advocate for retention of the group ranches in their traditional state 2.
-Kajiado County Spatial Plan 2019-2029 (CGK 2019) Recommended landuse for Kajiado South Sub-County (Kajiado South) is livestock, tourism and conservation as shown in Figure 4.4 This has been integrated in the Eselenkei LSP as part of the pastoralism, communal grazing, conservation area, buffer zones, wildlife corridors (Table 2-1, Parts 3,4 & 5) Strategy for Wildlife Conservation and Tourism Promotion This has been integrated in the Eselenkei LSP as part of the pastoralism and wildlife conservation,
+4.2.
+County level frameworks Framework Environmental & Social for the Eselenkei LSP Environmental & Social Obligations for the Eselenkei LSP Compliance Status 1.
+Kajiado County Land Sub-Division Guidelines 2018 (CGK 2018) Permissible landuses for Eselenkei area: - Pastoralism and Conservation and urban landuse (economic node) as shown in Figure 4.3 urban guidelines.
+However, the guideline 2.
+Kajiado County Spatial Plan 2019-2029 (CGK 2019) Recommended landuse for Kajiado South Sub-County (Kajiado South) is livestock, tourism and conservation as shown in Figure 4.4 This has been integrated in the Eselenkei LSP as part of the pastoralism, communal grazing, conservation area, buffer zones, wildlife corridors ( Table 2-1, Parts 3,4 & 5 ) Strategy for Wildlife Conservation and Tourism Promotion This has been integrated in the Eselenkei LSP as part of the

-Identification and zoning of corridors for wildlife to remove the encroachment Establishing wildlife conservancies along corridors to maintain the habitat v) conservation, wildlife conservation and tourism areas (Table 2-1, Parts 4 & 5) Strategy for Conservation of Environmentally sensitive areas Protection and conservation of Amboseli National Park, wildlife corridors and wildlife dispersal areas Zoning and protecting wetlands, riparian areas and river banks
+Identification and zoning of corridors for wildlife to remove the encroachment Establishing wildlife conservancies along corridors to maintain the habitat pastoralism and wildlife conservation, v) conservation, wildlife conservation and tourism areas ( Table 2-1, Parts 4 &amp; 5 ) Strategy for Conservation of Environmentally sensitive areas - Protection and conservation of Amboseli National Park, wildlife corridors and wildlife dispersal areas - Zoning and protecting wetlands, riparian areas and river banks This has been integrated in the Eselenkei LSP as part of pastoralism and wildlife conservation, v) conservation, wildlife conservation and tourism areas ( Table 2-1 , Parts 4 & 5 )